Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r40.00
+- Cata related updates and bug fixes.
+- Routes in Kalimdor and Eastern Kingdoms are still from Wrath and not working/outdated for a lot of zones.
+May work partly for some zones like Stormwind, or almost full like Ironforge.

 ## Changes in Sku Era r32.32
 - Toc updated
 - Fixed a bug with resource scanning and notifications on resources.